xz131714/RyuChan/README.en.md

 ### Icon Settings (icon)

-Frosti uses [Iconify](https://icon-sets.iconify.design/) as its icon library.
+Ryuchan uses [Iconify](https://icon-sets.iconify.design/) as its icon library.
 You can search for icons you like on their website, then copy the icon code to the `svg` field in the configuration file.

 ### Language Settings (language)

-Frosti supports multiple languages, configured through:
+Ryuchan supports multiple languages, configured through:

-1. Setting the default language in `frosti.config.yaml`:
+1. Setting the default language in `ryuchan.config.yaml`:

 ```yaml
 site: